godotengine/godot-docs/tutorials/plugins/editor/visual_shader_plugins.rst

 .. image:: img/visual_shader_plugins_result2.png

-That is everything you need to do, as you can see it is very easy to create your own custom VisualShader nodes!
+That is everything you need to do, as you can see it is easy to create your own custom VisualShader nodes!